 CBSE Class 10 English From the Diary of Anne Frank Summary

-Besides, Anne also mentioned how the maths teacher, Mr Keesing was annoyed by her talkative nature.
+Besides, Anne also mentioned how the maths teacher, Mr Keesing, was annoyed by her talkative nature.
 He would often punish her with extra homework whenever she talked more during his class.
 In the first punishment, he asked her to write an essay on ‘A Chatterbox’, which in itself was a weird topic for Anne.
-She gave a good thought about the topic and decided to present convincing arguments in her essay, justifying her points in support of talking.
-She mentioned that she would try to improve herself but she could not do anything about the trait that she inherited from her mother.
-When her teacher read the essay, he found it amusing and assigned her a second essay ‘An Incorrigible Chatterbox’ for her unreformable talkative nature.
+She gave good thought to the topic and decided to present convincing arguments in her essay, justifying her points in support of talking.
+She mentioned that she would try to improve herself, but she could not do anything about the trait that she inherited from her mother.
+When her teacher read the essay, he found it amusing and assigned her a second essay, ‘An Incorrigible Chatterbox’, for her unreformable talkative nature.

 Conclusion of From the Diary of Anne Frank

-Who is the poet of ‘From the Diary of Anne Frank’?
+Who is the author of ‘From the Diary of Anne Frank’?

-The poet of ‘From the Diary of Anne Frank’ is Anne Frank.
+The author of ‘From the Diary of Anne Frank’ is Anne Frank.

 What is an autobiography?

-An autobiography is the biography of oneself narrated by oneself.
+An autobiography is a biography of oneself narrated by oneself.

 What does the word ‘chatterbox’ mean?

-The informal word chatterbox is the term used for the annoying, incessant talker.
+The informal word chatterbox means an annoying and incessant talker.